stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

   * Export to S3

 ### What is S3 Transfer Acceleration?
-S3 Transfer Acceleration utilises the CloudFront Edge Network to accelerate your uploads to S3.
+S3 Transfer Acceleration utilizes the CloudFront Edge Network to accelerate your uploads to S3.
 Instead of uploading directly to your S3 bucket, you can use a distinct URL to upload directly to an edge location which will then transfer that file to S3.
 You will get a distinct URL to upload to.

 ### Summary
 * Know the core fundamentals of S3: